terryyz/X-Repo2Run/README.md

 - Automated dependency management and conflict resolution
 - Waiting list and conflict list management for package dependencies
 - Error format handling and output collection
+- Support for both remote repositories and local folders

 ## Prerequisites